 Remark 3.6.1.
-We notice that the behavior of the statevector can be chosen as fullmem or store_on_disc.
+We notice that the behavior of the statevector can be chosen as fullmem, only\recent, or store\on\disc.
 In the first state, the RAM memory of the computer is used.
-In the second state, all vectors are written on disc, to avoid the RAM.
+In the second state, only the spatial vectors at the current time step (and the preious one) are stored.
+This reduces memory requirements, but also prohibits access to the whole space-time trajectory after the computation.
+In the third state, all vectors are written on disc, to avoid the RAM.
 This might take some time at the beginning of a new executing program (cleary depending on the number of spatial and temporal unknowns and the capabilities of your local machine).
-In addition, if the program aborts abnormally in the using store_on_disc behavior, please make sure to remove manually the tmp_state folder in your Results folder.
+In addition, if the program aborts abnormally in the using store\on\disc behavior, please make sure to remove manually the tmp\state folder in your Results folder.